DevMind360/DevMind360/README.md

 ### ✨ Who am ?

-My name is Gerardo Corbisiero and I’m a fullstack web developer with a passion for building 'pretty things' on the web.
+Hi, I’m a fullstack web developer with a passion for building 'pretty things' on the web.
 On this page you will find all of the code snippets that I share on my social media platforms.

 #### 🔗 Find me on the following platforms